Guide to Visiting Monticello, Thomas Jefferson’s Estate

 Look at this view!

-And make sure to talk a stroll down Mulberry Row.
+And make sure to take a stroll down Mulberry Row.

 Stop by the family cemetery